keaganveness/se-technical-assessment/README.md

 kubectl -n webapp scale deploy/nginx-lb --replicas=2
 ```

-However this is not necessary for this assessment and can intefere with the 10 second refresh test to validate caching.
+However this is not necessary for this assessment and can interfere with the 10 second refresh test to validate caching.
 Each NGINX pod maintains its own cache, so you can get different response states depending on which pod handles the request.

 ## 10. Security Controls